NgFEP/Ambot/README.md

 Enter your query (or type 'exit' to quit): What is the impact of inflation?

 The system will:

-1️⃣ Compute the query embedding.2️⃣ Search FAISS for the most relevant chunks.3️⃣ Use DeepSeek LLM to generate an answer.4️⃣ Return a clean, structured response.
+1️⃣ Compute the query embedding.

+2️⃣ Search FAISS for the most relevant chunks.

+3️⃣ Use DeepSeek LLM to generate an answer.

+4️⃣ Return a clean, structured response.

 🔧 Configuration